Caedendi/D2RMM-Loot-Filter-Extended/Docs/colors.md

 https://github.com/Caedendi/D2RMM-Loot-Filter-Extended/blob/master/Docs/colors.md

 ## Description
 This file contains an overview of all the colors in the game that I know of.

-I have tried naming them according to the HTML color they most closely match (though some are far from close).
+I have tried naming them according to the HTML color they most closely match (though some are not really close).

+To view the actual colors, either:
+- Open this file in [VSCodium](https://vscodium.com/) ([GitHub](https://github.com/VSCodium/vscodium)) with the [Markdown Preview Mermaid Support](https://open-vsx.org/extension/bierner/markdown-mermaid) extension by [bierner](https://open-vsx.org/namespace/bierner)
+- Paste this file's contents into [this](https://codebeautify.org/markdown-viewer) online markdown viewer

 ## Overview

 * Character: used in D2RMM code
 * Name: the color name in the code
 * Color: the RGB decimal code for this color